confluentinc/ksql/docs/operate-and-deploy/installation/upgrading.md

 ## About backward compatibility

-Past releases of KSQL were backward compatible.
-But there was a cost to this backward compatibility: progress was slower and the code base incurred increased complexity. ksqlDB is a young product and we want to move fast, so we have decided to choose speed of development over strong backward compatibility guarantees for a few releases.
+Most releases of ksqlDB are backward compatible.
+But backward compatibility comes at a cost: progress is slower and the code base incurs increased complexity. ksqlDB is a young product and we want to move fast, so we have decided to choose speed of development over strong backward compatibility guarantees.

 Until version 1.0 of ksqlDB, each minor release will potentially have breaking changes in it, which may mean that you can't simply update the ksqlDB binaries and restart the server(s).